 4. Recruiting technology can save us time by automating repetitive processes

 No matter how much you optimize your hiring funnel, there are certain parts of the process that are repetitive and mundane.
 Still, they must be done.
-Thankfully, technology can help us automate recurring tasks like scheduling interviews (Goodtime is a great option for this), coordinating skills assessments, sending status update letters and gathering candidate feedback.
+Thankfully, technology can help us automate recurring tasks like scheduling interviews, coordinating skills assessments, sending status update letters, and gathering candidate feedback.

 5. Recruiting technology can improve the overall candidate experience